 At St. Chad's we believe that excellent attendance and punctuality leads to better outcomes for pupils.
 This is also backed up by research that shows pupils who have excellent attendance make better progress than those who do not.

 The school gates open at 8.25am.
-It is important that you child is on the line at 8:40am, as our school day starts promptly at 8:45am.
-Any child arriving after 8:50 will be recorded as late.
-Children arriving after 9:15 will not receive their attendance mark for the morning's session.
+It is important that you child is on time, as our school day starts promptly at 8.35am.
+Any child arriving after will be recorded as late.
+Children arriving after 9.15am will not receive their attendance mark for the morning's session.
 The school day finishes at 3:00pm.